Robert Friedman (producer): Harvey and Golden Books Entertainment

 Friedman was President and a Managing Partner of Classic Media: Harvey & Golden Books Entertainment during 2003-2006, the family entertainment company owned by DreamWorks Animation as of 2012, and Comcast as of 2016.

 @radical.media

 Robert Friedman was President of Entertainment and Media at @radical.media-FremantleMedia for seven years, from 2006-2013. @radical.media, now RadicalMedia, is a media and entertainment company.
 Friedman executive produced films for the company, including Paul Simon's documentary film Under African Skies, which won the Christopher Award in 2013, and When We Were Beautiful, which premiered at the Tribeca Film Festival.
 TV credits include Grey Goose's Iconoclasts and Nike's Battlegrounds campaigns; the pilot episode of the series Mad Men; Bravo's Ironic Iconic America; Britney: For the Record; and Oprah's Master Class on OWN, among others. @radical.media developed "driverTV", an HD video-on-demand channel, and THNKR, a YouTube channel.
 Under Friedman @radical.media sold a majority stake of the company to Fremantle in 2012.

-Bungalow Media + Entertainment

-Bungalow Media + Entertainment was founded by Emmy Award winning producer Robert Friedman in 2013.
-Bungalow's partners include Horizon Media, Inc., Cisneros Group and Loeb Partners.
-Bungalow’s recently produced series include the Emmy Award winning GIVE for NBC, The Papers Project for EPIX, The Real SVU for Lifetime, Landmarks Live in Concert for PBS, Big Bad BBQ Brawl for the Cooking Channel, 36 Hours with the New York Times for the Travel Channel, the scripted dramas APB on Fox, Amazon’s Highston, Netflix’s Insatiable and feature documentaries Spring Broke on Showtime, We the People: The Market Basket Effect, the five-part mini-series The Preppie Murder: Death in Central Park for AMC/Sundance and the upcoming Surviving Jeffrey Epstein series for Lifetime among others.
-Bungalow's feature film projects include Clive Owen’s The Confirmation.
-Bungalow’s Branded content includes Oprah for Weight Watchers, Droga 5 and Sprint among other projects.
-Additionally, Bungalow partnered with Monumental Sports & Entertainment (owner of the Washington Capitals and Washington Wizards) to help secure the new naming rights for the Capital One Arena.